Skip to main content

 Config Merge with Deletions

-Implement merge_configs(base, override) that deep-merges two Python dicts and returns a new dict.
+Implement `merge_config(base, override)` that deep-merges two Python dicts and returns a new dict.
 Keys present in only one dict are kept as-is.
 If both values are dicts, merge recursively.
-Otherwise the override value wins, except if the override value is None, the key is removed from the result.
-Lists are never merged; the override list replaces the base list.
-Do not mutate base or override.
+Otherwise the override value...

 Input